peteroupc/peteroupc.github.io/randomgendoc.md

      |      function for discrete distributions.
 The random integers
      |      will be in the interval [mn, mx].  `n` random integers will be
      |      generated. `pdf` is the PDF; it takes one parameter and returns,
-     |      for that parameter, a weight indicating the relative likelihood
+     |      for that parameter, a weight indicating the relative probability
      |      that a random integer will equal that parameter.
      |      The area under the "curve" of the PDF need not be 1.
      |      By default, `n` is 1.